This is a key question which we often get asked and there's no simple answer as each case will be different.

 You could investigate with a number of providers whether they would be willing to connect the area commercially on the basis of strong local demand.

 If you are in an area where no plans to upgrade the broadband network have yet been confirmed but there is a high level of local demand and collective motivation, you could take your own steps to secure a solution.
-You could raise private finance from individuals within the community (crowd funding) and go out to the telecoms market to procure a solution directly.
+You could raise private finance from individuals within the community, also known as crowd funding, and go out to the telecoms market to procure a solution directly.
 This means using locally-raised private funding to bridge the funding gap and make it commercially attractive for a provider to extend its network to serve the community.
+If premises are eligible, you could combine this approach with the government’s UK Gigabit Voucher Scheme (terms apply) to minimise the level of local funding required.

-CFP enables residents and businesses to come together to pay for a solution with BT.
+CFP enables residents and businesses to come together to pay for a solution with Openreach.
+In eligible areas, this can be combined with the government’s UK Gigabit Voucher Scheme (terms apply).
 This is always an option, particularly where a solution for your community has not yet been confirmed.
 Many communities are now in plans secured through the Superfast Northamptonshire project.
-When considering whether CFP is the best route, it is worth checking with the Where and When Map on the superfast Northamptonshire project website at http://www.superfastnorthamptonshire.net/when-and-where/Pages/when-and-where-map.aspx to see whether superfast broadband is planned in your area.
+When considering whether CFP is the best route, it is worth checking availability on the Where and When Map to see whether superfast or gigabit broadband is planned in your area.

 There are also other options which may be of interest, including opportunities with other providers – please see the 'Self Help' FAQ.
 You can also find out more on the Telecoms Providers page.
 You may want to compare options (if any) and costs.